 Tokenization is another key part of maintaining information security.
-Tokenizing information is in keeping with payment card industry standards, like the ones we discussed in question #1.
+Tokenizing information is in keeping with payment card industry standards, like the ones we discussed in the first question.

 When it comes to processing and storing sensitive information such as credit card numbers or CCV codes, your mobile fundraising platform provider needs to reassure you that they’re doing everything they can to keep your information safe.

 What exactly is tokenization?
 Well, simply put, it’s the converting of private, sensitive information into indecipherable “tokens.”

 It’s as though the credit card number that you input into a mobile donation form is translated into a language that only credit card companies can read.